The 8th Week of Pregnancy – Your Happiness Continues to Grow

 The 8th week of pregnancy (in the first trimester) is a time full of changes and developments.
-Your little one is growing rapidly, forming important structures and sensory organs, while your body adapts to the new demands of the embryo.
-Regular check-ups, such as an ultrasound scan, and a balanced diet are particularly important now to promote your health and that of your baby.
+Your happiness is growing rapidly, forming important structures and sensory organs, while your body adapts to the new demands of the embryo.
+Regular check-ups, such as an ultrasound scan, and a balanced diet are now particularly important to support your health and that of your baby.

-The first prenatal check-up is probably coming up soon.
-Usually, there is one ultrasound scan per trimester; you will have to pay for any additional ones yourself.
-Although the first ultrasound reveals the least, it is definitely the most exciting.
+You will probably have your first antenatal check-up soon.
+Usually, there is one ultrasound per trimester; any additional scans must be paid for privately.
+Although the first ultrasound shows the least detail, it is certainly the most exciting.
 You will see your baby on the screen for the first time – a moment full of emotions.
 If possible, take your partner with you.

-In this overview, you will find out how your baby is developing in the 8th week of pregnancy and how you can deal with typical pregnancy symptoms.
+This overview will tell you how your baby develops in the 8th week of pregnancy and how you can deal with typical pregnancy symptoms.

-- First signs of arms, legs, fingers and toes – still with fine membranes.
+- First signs of arms, legs, fingers and toes – still covered with fine membranes.

-- Size approx. 16 mm, safely nestled in the amniotic sac.
+- Size around 16 mm, safely nestled in the amniotic sac.

-- Hormonal changes often lead to nausea, fatigue and mood swings.
+- Hormonal changes often lead to nausea, tiredness and mood swings.

-- Pulling sensation in the abdomen due to the growth of the uterus and stretching of the round ligaments.
+- Abdominal twinges due to the growth of the uterus and stretching of the ligaments.

 - Regular check-ups are especially important from the 8th week of pregnancy onwards.

-- For stretching pains: take breaks, avoid heavy lifting, and massage gently.
+- If you experience stretching pains: take breaks, avoid heavy lifting and massage gently.

 Your baby is about 16 mm long.
-Fingers and toes continue to develop, eyelids are forming and will remain closed until the 12th week of pregnancy.
-The first signs of the mouth and nose can be seen on the ultrasound.
+Fingers and toes continue to develop, eyelids are forming and will remain closed until the 12th week.
+The first outlines of the mouth and nose can be seen on the ultrasound.

-Increased pulling sensations in the lower abdomen are normal – they indicate that your uterus is growing.
-Many pregnant women experience fatigue, emotional fluctuations, and physical symptoms such as nausea or breast tenderness.
+Increased pulling sensations in the lower abdomen are normal – they show that your uterus is growing.
+Many pregnant women experience tiredness, mood swings and physical symptoms such as nausea or breast tenderness.

-- Avoid heavy lifting and schedule regular breaks.
+- Avoid heavy lifting and plan regular breaks.

 - Drink plenty of water and eat a balanced diet.

-From now on, check-up appointments will take place every four weeks.
-The first appointment will include an ultrasound, blood tests, and a general health check.
-Additionally, you should pay attention to good oral hygiene and arrange an appointment for a dental cleaning.
+From now on, check-ups take place every four weeks.
+The first appointment includes an ultrasound, blood tests and a general health check.
+In addition, you should pay attention to good oral hygiene and arrange an appointment for dental cleaning.

 Important nutrients: folic acid, vitamin B, iodine.
 Avoid raw animal products, unwashed fruit/vegetables, blue cheese, alcohol and nicotine.